-Chris is a second-year doctoral student in Wayne State University's clinical psychology program, working in the Stress and Health Laboratory of Dr. Mark Lumley.
+Chris is a fourth-year doctoral student in Wayne State University's clinical psychology program, working in the Stress and Health Laboratory of Dr. Mark Lumley.
 He is also a graduate research assistant on an interdisciplinary team, the Police Stress Research Group, which is investigating the relationship between environmental stressors and police officers' biopsychological stress response.

 Chris earned his B.A. in Psychology (High Distinction) in 2015 from the University of Michigan and prior to graduate school served for ten years as a police officer in Dearborn, Michigan.